App Volumes architecture

 The App Volumes agent is installed on Windows endpoints and enables application delivery to physical desktops, laptops, and cloud desktops (including Windows 365 Cloud PCs).
 App Volumes Tools captures and packages the App Volumes application to an MSI package, which can then be delivered using an Endpoint Management solution like Omnissa Workspace ONE UEM or Intune.
 The App Volumes Manager is not required.

-To successfully deliver and launch App Volumes MSI packages to a physical Windows endpoint device, the target Windows endpoint must have the App Volumes Agent version 2412 or newer installed as a prerequisite.
+To successfully deliver and launch App Volumes MSI packages on a physical Windows endpoint, the target endpoint must have the App Volumes Agent version 2412 or newer installed as a prerequisite.
 The screenshot below shows the configuration step during the deployment of the App Volumes Agent, which gives the administrator the option to choose “configure agent without App Volumes Manager” when deploying the agent to physical endpoints.
 The same can be deployed via an enterprise software delivery solution using the App Volumes Agent MSI or the silent installer string.

 App Volumes MSI package delivery methods